 - The Harris Tweed Act, 1993

-The weavers send the wool back to the mill, where it is darned and washed.
-The fabric is branded every two metres with the orb seal that establishes it as authentic Harris Tweed
+Once the weaving is complete, the weavers send the fabric back to the mill, where it is carefully darned and washed.
+This attention to detail ensures that every piece of Harris Tweed is not only beautiful but also durable.
+To further establish its authenticity, the fabric is branded every two meters with the iconic orb seal, a mark of quality that signifies it as true Harris Tweed.